 In February and March of 2020, the Network and its friends in the WA State Senate and WA State House of Representatives worked to pass legislation specifically recognizing the Network’s right to serve WA members (discussed at https://armedcitizensnetwork.org/february-2020-presidents-message and https://armedcitizensnetwork.org/march-2020-presidents-message) but in both legislative chambers, the bills were blocked in committee and were not allowed to go out to the floor for a vote of all the WA senators and representatives.

-On March 26, 2020, the day on which WA Governor Jay Inslee decreed that all but “essential” employees must be sent home to avoid spread of the coronavirus, the Network was served with a cease and desist order, mandating that no more WA memberships be renewed and no new WA members be enrolled.
-Washingtonians with existing membership are allowed to receive Network assistance during the term of their membership.
-This order does not affect memberships in any other state, although members are right to be concerned that if the State of WA prevails against the Network, other anti-gun states may follow.
+On March 26, 2020, the Network was served with a cease and desist order, mandating that no WA memberships be renewed and no new WA members be enrolled.
+We were not prohibited from providing Network assistance to Washingtonians with existing memberships.
+The order did not affect memberships in any other state, although members are right to be concerned that if the State of WA prevails against the Network, other anti-gun states may follow.

-We are presently giving Washington members who are facing membership expiration complimentary 90-day extensions as the resolution of our case works its way through the administrative appeal, and very possibly through the courts, appeals, and any other actions to keep Network membership benefits available to Washingtonians.
-Our legal team has now grown to include two experienced law firms that have defended similar cases, and we remain optimistic in their ability to eventually show a judge the truth that the Network’s assistance to members is not insurance and is not illegal.
+We remain prohibited from accepting Washington residents as new Network members, and continue to fight that restriction.
+Our legal team has grown to include an experienced law firm that has defended similar cases, and we remain optimistic in their ability to eventually show a judge the truth that the Network’s assistance to members is not insurance and is not illegal.